Kabat-Zinn, Jon (1990). Full Catastrophe Living: Using the Wisdom of Your Body and Mind to Face Stress, Pain, and Illness. New York: Dell.

 The Blood & Marrow Transplant Information Network (BMT Infonet) strives to provide high quality medical information in easy-to-understand language, so that patients can be active, knowledgeable participants in their health care planning and treatment.
 In addition to publications, BMT InfoNet offers patients and survivors emotional support.

-The Breast Cancer Network of Strength, formerly known as Y-ME National Breast Cancer Organization®, provides immediate emotional relief to anyone affected by breast cancer.
+After Breast Cancer Diagnosis (ABCD) Cancer Support, formerly known as Y-ME National Breast Cancer Organization®, provides immediate emotional relief to anyone affected by breast cancer.
 Their mission is to ensure, through information, empowerment and peer support, that no one faces breast cancer alone.
-The organization raises money to fund YourShoes, a Breast Cancer Network of Strength peer support program that includes a 24/7 breast cancer support center staffed by trained breast cancer survivors providing peer support through a toll-free hotline, e-mail, support groups, outreach programs, breast health awareness workshops, wigs and prostheses banks for women with limited resources, and advocacy on breast cancer related policies.
+The organization raises money to fund YourShoes, an After Breast Cancer Diagnosis peer support program that includes a 24/7 breast cancer support center staffed by trained breast cancer survivors providing peer support through a toll-free hotline, e-mail, support groups, outreach programs, breast health awareness workshops, wigs and prostheses banks for women with limited resources, and advocacy on breast cancer related policies.

 The Cleaning for A Reason Foundation offers free professional housecleaning, and maid services to improve the lives of women undergoing treatment for cancer - any type of cancer.